Doo-Wops & Hooligans: Composition

 Doo-Wops & Hooligans is primarily a pop, reggae pop and R&B album, also having soul, reggae and rock influences.
 The album was compared to works by Michael Jackson and Jason Mraz.
 "Just the Way You Are", "Marry You" and "Runaway Baby" are uptempo songs; the former is an optimistic ballad, with yearning falsetto vocals influenced by U2.
 "Marry You" is a pop song about a spontaneous marriage idea, and "Runaway Baby" has a funky pop-rock and soul beat.
 "Marry You" is reminiscent of Coldplay, and "Runaway Baby" evokes Little Richard.
 "The Lazy Song", another uptempo song, is a reggae track described as an anthem "to sloth" and a "surf stoner's" borrowing from Sugar Ray.
 The second single, "Grenade", is a darker song with a masochistic message channeling Michael Jackson's "Dirty Diana", Kanye West's production and Shakira's style.

 One of the album's promotional singles, "Liquor Store Blues", is a reggae track fusing Michael Jackson with Bedouin Soundclash; the single "Count On Me" is a friendship anthem which channels Israel Kamakawiwoʻole's "Over the Rainbow".
 The third track, "Our First Time", has been compared to the work of Boyz II Men, Al B. Sure!, D'Angelo and Sade. and is a reggae and R&B song.
 "Talking to the Moon" is a power ballad expressing the singer's pain and loneliness, primarily in the chorus.
-The last track, "The Other Side", features B.o.B and Cee-Lo Green.
+The last track, "The Other Side", features B.o.B and CeeLo Green.
 It has been called the album's highlight, with its most experimental and complex production.
 "Somewhere in Brooklyn", which was only released in Germany as a promotional single, was included as a bonus track on several Doo-Wops & Hooligans editions.